Fire Time

 Fire Time is a science fiction novel by Poul Anderson, first published in 1974.
 It was nominated for the Hugo Award for Best Novel in 1975.

 Plot introduction

-Fire Time takes place on the planet Ishtar in the "Anubelea" system, located 300 parsecs away from the Sun.
+Fire Time takes place on the planet Ishtar in the "Anubelea" system, located directly between the Sun and the cluster NGC 6656.
 Ishtar's peculiar orbit around the three stars of the Anubelea system (Bel, Ea, and Anu) results in the "Fire Time", a dramatic increase in heat every thousand years as the "demon star" Anu approaches the planet.
 As the northern hemisphere heats up, large numbers of Ishtarians flee south, leading to a collapse of civilization.
 The northern natives (Valennen) take advantage of the Gathering's (southern natives) culture to win two victories in Valennen territory.
 The presence of visitors from Earth (also engaged in their own war off-planet at Nasqua) raises the prospect of changing the dynamics of history, though, with Earth involved in an interstellar war of its own, human aid is not guaranteed.